Local-authority-maintained schools must submit the schools financial value standard (SFVS) to their local authority annually.

 Local authorities use this information to inform their programme of financial assessment and audit.
-Local authorities submit an assurance statement every year to cover all the maintained schools in their area.
+They submit an assurance statement every year to cover all the maintained schools in their area.

 Schools financial value standard assurance

-The schools financial value standard assurance statement guidance is for local authorities and explains how to submit the SFVS assurance statement for the 2021 to 2022 financial year.
+The schools financial value standard assurance statement guidance is for local authorities.
+It explains how to complete the SFVS assurance statement.

 Added information on related party transactions and a link to the specimen signature template.